StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 ## Unsupported versions

 The versions below have reached End of Life \(EOL\) and are no longer be supported.

+{% hint style="warning" %}
+These releases are susceptible to the Apache log4j2 vulnerabilities CVE-2021-44228 and CVE-2021-45046.
+{% endhint %}

 ### StackState v4.2.x